AndyRae/uk-box-office/readme.md

 These run weekly on a Wednesday, if they fail you can run them manually:

-- Fetch new box office data `docker exec web flask weekly-etl`
+- Fetch new box office data `flask weekly-etl`
-- Build a new box office forecast `docker exec web flask forecast`
+- Build a new box office forecast `flask forecast`

 ## Utilities

-- Fetch new box office data from a specific link (works as a backup): `docker exec web flask backup-etl {link to file}`
+- Fetch new box office data from a specific link (works as a backup): `flask backup-etl {link to file}`
-- Delete and rollback the last week of data: `docker exec web flask rollback-etl`
+- Delete and rollback the last week of data: `flask rollback-etl`
-- Delete and rollback a specific year of data: `docker exec web flask rollback-year --year 2007`
+- Delete and rollback a specific year of data: `flask rollback-year --year 2007`